2025 RBA interest rate tracker: What do rate cuts mean for your home loan?

 When does the RBA announce its decision?

-The RBA meets on the first Tuesday of every month (except January).
+Traditionally the RBA has met on the first Tuesday of every month (except January).
 It announces any changes to the cash rate at 2:30 the same day.
-From 2024, however, the RBA will only meet 8 times a year instead of 11.
-The Tuesday announcement time will remain the same.
+From 2024 however, the RBA began to only meet 8 times a year instead of 11.
+The Tuesday announcement time remains the same.

 How does the cash rate affect the economy?